Skip to content

 Troubleshooting Common Issues

 If the feature is not working, try clearing your File Explorer history.
 Open File Explorer Options, go to the General tab, and click Clear next to Clear File Explorer history.
-Ensure your user profile has proper permissions to write to the Registry hive.
+Make sure your user account has the necessary permissions to make changes in the Registry.

 Summary

-Inline autocomplete is a powerful tool for navigating Windows 11 efficiently.
-Whether you use the simple Internet Options menu or advanced Registry and PowerShell methods, you can easily customize your experience.
+Inline autocomplete is a handy tool that can really speed up how you navigate Windows 11.
+Whether you use the simple Internet Options menu or advanced Registry and PowerShell methods, you can customize your experience.
 Remember to clear your history if suggestions become outdated or inaccurate.

 Enable or disable inline autocomplete in File Explorer address bar